emilmasoumi/rop-compiler/README.txt

   "push rax; sub rbx, rcx;", "pop rax; sub rbx, rcx;" };

-A gadget evaluates to the memory address of its instruction offset.
+A gadget evaluates to the memory address offset of its instruction(s).
 A gadget is inserted into the payload when it is referenced at a global scope:

 gadget1 = { "pop rsi; ret;" };